 About 15 million adults suffer from Social Anxiety Disorder in the US alone.

-Furthermore, the symptoms of agoraphobia can vary between mild to extremely severe.
+In addition, the symptoms of agoraphobia can vary between mild to extremely severe.

-People with agoraphobia usually start to avoid the situation that they fear, thus making both the symptoms and the anxiety much worse.
+So, people with agoraphobia usually start to avoid the situation that they fear, thus making both the symptoms and the anxiety much worse.
 Avoidance behaviour is common to most anxiety disorders.